 Life After Fisher

-Fisher's criminology program prepares you to enter a full spectrum of careers across the criminal justice system:
+Fisher's criminology and criminal justice program prepares you to enter a full spectrum of careers across the criminal justice system:

 - Law enforcement